LCC-CIT/CS296N-Example-BookReviews/README.md

 # CS296N Example
 ## A Book Review web app
-This is an example web app in which the same features are implemented as those required for the CS296N lab assignments.
+This is an example ASP.NET Core MVC 3.1 web app in which the same features are implemented as those required for the CS296N lab assignments.

 ![Unit Tests](https://github.com/LCC-CIT/CS296N-Example-BookReviews/actions/workflows/ci-actions.yml/badge.svg)
 ## Branches